yannickferenczi/grob/README.md

 Our main challenge was in deciding how to create our database of words as we wanted to avoid using derogatory or negative terms during this challenge, so we focused on subjects that began or ended with the word ‘man’ e.g. manhunt > pursuit and also family related terms e.g. brother/sister > sibling.

-Another big challenge, as we all are quite junior developers without real team work experience in this specific matter, has been to all work together on the same project.
-Participating all remotely and being all new co-workers made the challenge even bigger.
-But we have learnt some good practices and grew a lot with this amazing challenge.
+Another big challenge, as we all are quite junior developers without real teamwork experience in this specific matter, has been to all work together on the same project.
+Participating remotely and being all new co-workers made the challenge even bigger.
+But we have learned some good practices and grown a lot with this amazing challenge.

-Unfortunately Diane was unable to push changes to the website due to vscode and codeanywhere challenges so her contributions focused on content and images.
+Unfortunately, Diane was unable to push changes to the website due to vscode and codeanywhere challenges so her contributions focused on content and images.

 ## **_Future Updates_**